homeofhx/AboutThisMac/README.md

 ## How To Use

-1. Download `AboutThisMac.scpt` and open it in (Apple)Script Editor by double-click it;
+1. Download `AboutThisMac.applescript` and open it in (Apple)Script Editor by double-click it;

 	- if it's opened in other editors, manually open it in (Apple)Script Editor.